SinisterSpatula/RetroflagGpiGuides/LakkaGeneralGuides.md

 2048 | Runs great | None
 Cave Story (NxEngine) | Runs great | The original Cave Story executable and data files.
 Launch `Doukutsu.exe`.
 Dinothawr | Runs great | Dinothawr data files, downloadable via RetroArch's own Online Updater.
 Launch `dinothawr.game`.
-Doom (PrBoom) | Runs great at 35FPS, some WADs may experience slowdown on 60FPS | Any Boom-compatible IWAD, as well as `prboom.wad` in the same folder.
+Doom (PrBoom) | Runs great at 35FPS, some WADs may be slow on 60FPS | Any Boom-compatible IWAD, as well as `prboom.wad` in the same folder.
 MP3 music tracks optional.
 Launch the IWAD.
 Flashback (Reminiscence) | Runs great, but has very limited functionality outside of gameplay (no passwords or options, or sound during the intro segment) | The original DOS Flashback data.
 Launch `MENU1.MAP`.
 Mr.Boom | Runs great | None
 Outrun (Cannonball) | Not tested yet | The zipped Outrun Rev B ROM.
-RPG Maker 2000/2003 (EasyRPG) | Runs decently, though MIDI playback in the RetroArch menus *may* cause crashes | Quake (TyrQuake) | Dips in performance even at 50FPS | Quake 1 or its' expansion packs.
+RPG Maker 2000/2003 (EasyRPG) | Runs decently, though MIDI playback in the RetroArch menus *may* cause crashes | Quake (TyrQuake) | Playable, but has dips in performance even at 50FPS | Quake 1 or its' expansion packs.
 OGG music tracks optional.
 Launch `pak0.pak`.

+### Notes on adding Doom WADs

+`lr-prboom` is unable to play MIDI music included with the WAD, so you have to supply it yourself.
+Check `savefiles/[WAD name]/prboom.cfg` for the full list of songs that will be used by both **Doom** and **Doom II** - those are the filenames you'd have to use for each respective level's song, in MP3 format.
+All the themes should be in the same folder as the WAD itself.
+Alternatively, you can change the song filenames in `prboom.cfg` if you don't want to go through renaming everything or in case there's duplicate songs.

+PWADs (**Doom** mods) can also be loaded on top of IWADs (main games) - as long as they're Boom-compatible mappacks or contain DeHACKed patches.
+As in, more popular/advanced mods, be it **Brutal Doom** or **Death Foretold**, will *not* work, and you'd have to look for their vanilla-friendly equivalents.

+As an example, let's try to get **Scythe II** to work.
+Inside of the folder you keep your **Doom II** IWAD in, make a subfolder named "Scythe II" or whatever else you wanna call it.
+Then add your one PWAD, `scythe2.wad`, and `prboom.wad` into said subfolder.
+If you've got any WAD-specific MP3 music tracks you want to add in, put them in there as well.
+Then, run **Doom II** like you usually would and make sure "Look on parent folders for IWADs" is enabled in the core options - you can skip this step if you're sure it's already enabled.
+And, after that is done, go to the Load Content menu and run `scythe2.wad` from there.
+Voila!
+If your PWAD didn't work, it may either mean that the PWAD was made for a more advanced source port, like ZDoom or Zandronum, or that you've got your **Doom II** IWAD zipped.

+There's a few custom mappacks that make `lr-prboom` crash on certain maps, where the standalone PrBoom would render them properly (ex.
+MAP03 of **Plutonia 2**).
+The exact cause of the crashing remains unknown, so unfortunately, the only decent workaround is to simplify geometry on the problematic maps.

-### Additional notes on Lakka 2.3 GPi
+### Notes on Lakka 2.3 GPi and its' cores

 The GPi-specific build of Lakka 2.3, while it does come with the safe shutdown script baked in, is also missing a few cores and menu features from the other versions.